-The whole data set has divided into K equal parts with consideration of dual pairs.
+The whole data set has been divided into K equal parts with consideration of dual pairs.
 Since biologically, the (di, dj) and (dj, di) drug pairs are the same we expect the model to predict their labels similarly. in the separation of training and testing data, necessarily a drug pair and its dual are in the same group to prevent unfair results.
-The K-1 parts are used as a training data set, and the model has built based on them, and the test has performed with a remaining part.
-This procedure has repeated K times so that each of the K parts has used only once for testing, and each time a resolution metric has calculated for the constructed model.
+The K-1 parts are used as a training data set, the model has been built based on them, and the test has been performed with the remaining part.
+This procedure has repeated K times so that each of the K parts is used only once for testing and each time a resolution metric is calculated for the constructed model.
 In this method, the average prediction resolution metric in all K rounds is taken as the final resolution metric for the classifier.
 The most common value for K in scientific literature is 5 or 10.
-Obviously, the more detailed validation in the K-fold CV the more reliable the classifier accuracy, the more comprehensive they obtained knowledge, and also the more time-consuming the validation process.
+The more detailed validation in the K-fold CV the more reliable the classifier accuracy, the more comprehensive the obtained knowledge, and also the more time-consuming the validation process.

+Table 1 Confusion matrix for interaction type and relevant evaluation metrics.
+True Positive (TP): Drug pairs, correctly, classified as enhancive interaction, False Positive (FP): Drug pairs, incorrectly, classified as enhancive interaction incorrectly, False Negative (FN): Drug pairs, incorrectly, classified as degressive interaction, True Negative (TN): Drug pairs, correctly, classified as degressive interaction.